Skip to main content

 • you can use a CI/CD pipeline (like "GitHub Actions") to automatically upload your map to the WorkAdventure server when you push changes to the repository.

-The map starter kit comes with a GitHub Actions workflow that is designed to upload your map to the WorkAdventure server when you push changes to the master branch of your repository.
-And now upload on the WA server allows you to push and upload form a private repository
+The map starter kit comes with a GitHub Actions workflow that is designed to upload your map to the WorkAdventure server when you push your changes to the master branch of your repository.
+It also means you can now have a private repository instead of a public one, because we won't use GitHub Pages anymore (GitHub free hosting).

 Git is complex